Southampton City Council must stop recording passengers' and drivers' conversations in its taxis, the information watchdog said today.

 ''By requiring taxi operators to record all conversations and images while the vehicles are in use, Southampton City Council have gone too far.

-''We recognise the council's desire to ensure the safety of passengers and drivers but this has to be balanced against the degree of privacy that most people would reasonably expect in the back of a taxi cab.
+''We recognise the council's desire to ensure the safety of passengers and drivers but this has to be balanced against the degree of privacy that most people would reasonably expect in the back of

 ''It is only right that the privacy of drivers and passengers is respected.